jtsage/FS22_AnimalInspector/README.md

 * Show food levels (total and individual)
 * Show output products and their fill levels
 * Show animal health average, breeding average, and immature animal percentage
+* Add an underscore to the animal pen name to hide it from the HUD (_)

 ## Default Input Bindings